 What you find above is a Nifty PE Ratio chart which gives a complete history of this critical indicator since 2000.
 According to the NSE website, the Nifty 50 PE ratio is calculated as follows:

 Formula: Index market capitalization / Gross earnings

-Index market capitalization of the Index constituents is the sum total of the outstanding equity shares or units considered for index computation multiplied by the last traded price of each index constituent adjusted for factors such as free-float, capping factor etc. depending upon the index methodology; and
+- Index market capitalization of the index constituents is the sum total of the outstanding equity shares or units considered for index computation multiplied by the last traded price of each index constituent adjusted for factors such as free-float, capping factor etc. depending upon the index methodology

-Three things to know about the Nifty PE Ratio Chart
+Two things to know about the Nifty PE ratio chart

 When it comes to valuing companies, all sectors are not born equal.
 Markets assign premium valuations to sectors seen to have predictable earnings prospects and high shareholder returns such as FMCGs, IT and retail banks.
 Sectors with cyclical fortunes such as oil and gas, metals and mining and commodities usually trade at low PEs, even in good times.

-Now, thanks to active index management, the Nifty50’s sectoral composition tends to change quite drastically over time.
+Now, thanks to active index management, the Nifty 50’s sectoral composition tends to change quite drastically over time.
 This makes PE comparisons over time tricky.
-For example, when the index is overweight on cyclicals such as oil and gas, construction or metals, the Nifty PE may seem lower than when the index is dominated by FMCG, IT or financial services (which traditionally command a premium).
-Hence, taking cognizance of sectoral changes in the index is important before interpreting the Nifty PE as being expensive or cheap in relation to its past PE.
+For example, when the index is overweight on cyclicals such as oil and gas, construction or metals, the Nifty PE may seem lower than when the index is dominated by FMCG, IT or financial services which traditionally command a premium.
+Hence, taking cognizance of sectoral changes in the index is important.

 #2 The denominator can result in conflicting signals